ppreshant/flow_cytometry/notes-flowcytometry.md

  4. Gating :: _Useful for determining % of population that is red etc. R/flopR workflow is more familiar right now_
 	 - (_verify_) Neither have a nice gating heirarchy, but R's flowworkset has good ones for gating and stats
  5. Plotting distribution :  Who has the better violins automated?
 FlowCal : violins, _but without sample name_ and matplotlib is not compositional like ggplot; flopr -- check
- 6. Retrieving summary stats :: FlowCal.stats module, need to figure out in flopR-
+ 6. Retrieving summary stats :: `FlowCal.stats` module Python, `flowWorkspace::gs_pop_get_count_fast()` in R

 ## Other considerations
 1. Run-time
 	- _FlowCal_ : Run time for single .fcs ~ 9-10 sec with plotting and 1 sec without plotting. using `%timeit -n 1 -r 1 _process_single_fcs(..)`.
 For full workflow of 4 files + beads calibration = 23.4 sec (without plotting calibration details)
 	- _FlopR_ : ~ 1 min per sample ; maybe turn plotting off?
+Which step takes the most time?
 2. What kind of stats do we want from data?
 	- (S048 mainly) % and numbers of cells in red high, red low and gr ..
 	- Other expts : distributions of fcs data plotted
+3. Can we skip MEFL calibration for certain experiments? -  _Especially if only population fraction in a gate is desired (S048)?_ Could stay within R if doing this -

 ## Conclusions
  - 10/6/22 : Use adhoc R openCyto, flowWorkspace - for S048 data -- flowcal is discarding useful data. *Re-calibrate FlowCal to retain more events (~ >80%) in the future?*